ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/poiInsertion/README.md

 In this example, samll_terrain.off is the input terrain data file, xycoor.txt is a listing containing x and y coodinates of all POIs, newterrain.off is the output terrain data with POIs inserted and poilist.txt is a list containing the indexes of all POIs in the new terrain data.

-The format of the xycoor.txt
+The format of the xycoor.txt:

-"Latitude of the 1st POI" "Longitude of the 1st POI" "Latitude of the 2nd POI" "Longitude of the 2nd POI" ......
+"Latitude of the 1st POI" "Longitude of the 1st POI"

+"Latitude of the 2nd POI" "Longitude of the 2nd POI"

+......

 The format of the poilist.txt: